Steve James (actor): Career

 Upon graduating he became involved in stage work and TV commercials.
 James started his film career off as a stunt performer for such New York based film productions as The Wiz, The Warriors, and The Wanderers.
 He began playing bit parts in the mid-1970s, appearing in films such as The Land That Time Forgot (1974) and The Warriors (1979).

-In 1980, James acted in James Glickenhaus's vigilante film The Exterminator.
+In 1980, James had his first notable role in James Glickenhaus's vigilante film The Exterminator.
 The film is about two Vietnam veterans played by James and Robert Ginty, who live in the Bronx.
 James's character is attacked and paralyzed by a street gang, which turns Ginty's character into a vigilante.
 The film was a success grossing $35 million at the box office launching Ginty's career as an action film leading man.

 Moving forward, he was often cast as a sidekick to a lead character in action films and as a supporting character in serious dramas and comedies.
-He appeared in several low-budget films such as He Knows You're Alone (1980), The Soldier (1982) and Vigilante 1982).
+He appeared in several low-budget films such as He Knows You're Alone (1980), The Soldier (1982) and Vigilante (1982).
 He also guest-starred in episodes of television series such as T.J.
 Hooker and E/R.

 In 1984, James acted in John Sayles's critically acclaimed film science-fiction comedy The Brother from Another Planet, starring Joe Morton.
 With fellow thespians Darryl Edwards, Ren Woods, and Bill Cobbs, they play barflies.
 Reviewer Deborah Jerome of The Record said that they delivered good performances to the film.
 That year on television, James acted in an episode of The Dukes of Hazzard.

 In 1985, he had a co-starring role alongside Michael Dudikoff in Sam Firstenberg's martial arts action film American Ninja.
 He reprised his role in its sequels American Ninja 2: The Confrontation (1987), and American Ninja 3: Blood Hunt (1989).
 He reunited with Firstenberg and Dudikoff for the 1986 action film Avenging Force.